kalebemery/YipYip22/README.md

  <br />
   - To do this, paste the url as mentioned in the step above, then add /api/Account/Register (i.e. http://localhost:44312/api/Account/Register)
   <br />
-  - Next, you have to enter the appropriate information into the "Body" of the Post request.
+  - Next, you have to enter the appropriate information into the "Body" of the Post request (make sure the dropdown menu next to the URL reads "Post")
   <br />
   <br />
   The "Key" inputs must be the same as you see in the picture below, the "Value" inputs can differ but must follow input procedures (i.e. email must be written in an email format, Password must have certain amount of characters, etc.)